3C277.1 e-MERLIN workshop: Part 1 - Calibration

 interp=['**','**,**']) # The values depend on which table you listed first.

-Check that the bandpass corrections are good for all data by plotting the 'before and after' phase reference phase and amplitude against frequency.
-First let's check the uncorrected phase (in the interactive CASA prompt this time!)
+Verify that the bandpass corrections are adequate for all data by plotting the 'before and after' phase reference phase and amplitude against frequency.
+First, let's examine the uncorrected phase (in the interactive CASA prompt this time).

 # In CASA: